 IAP/39A20/1:

-• There is a significant interest in the subject and a need to help advance the work of the ITU-T study groups
+• There is a significant interest in a subject within the mandate of ITU-T and a timely need to help advance the work of the ITU-T study groups.
+Because the work of the ITU-T study groups is to prepare Recommendations with a view to standardizing telecommunications on a worldwide basis, the subject should have a broad level of industry interest and market maturity that clearly demonstrates the need for international standardization.

 EUR/38A19/1, IAP/39A20/1:

-• The subject is not already addressed by work underway in ITU-T study groups, or cannot currently be handled by a study group
+• The subject is not already addressed by work underway in ITU-T study groups or other focus groups, or cannot be handled by a study group, and avoids duplication of work with other standards organizations, forums or consortia.

 EUR/38A19/1, IAP/39A20/1:

-• There should normally be at least four members (i.e., Member States, or Sector Members from different Member States) who commit to actively support the new focus group.
+• There should be at least four parties (i.e., Member States, and/or Sector Members and/or Associates and/or Academia) from different countries who commit to actively support the new focus group.

 IAP/39A20/1:

+• The subject is not better addressed through an alternative mechanism.

 EUR/38A19/1:

-Attention should be paid to distinguishing between the following two situations:

-a) Topic is within the mandate of one study group

-When the terms of reference of the focus group fall within the mandate of a single study group, that study group has the necessary authority to approve the formation of a focus group and become its parent group (see clause 2.1.1), provided that the chairman of this study group consults with the chairmen of all possibly impacted study groups.
-If there is any doubt that all the topics fall under the responsibility and mandate of only this study group, the decision of such an establishment should be referred to TSAG.

-b) Topic is within the mandate of multiple study groups

-When the terms of reference of the focus group fall within the mandate of multiple study groups, TSAG has the necessary authority to approve the formation of a focus group (see clause 2.1.2) and to become its parent group or appoint a study group as the parent group.

-The study group or TSAG, when receiving the written contribution, should check to see which study group could best address the proposed activity for the focus group.
-The study group dealing with the proposal for a focus group that contains topics felt as potentially falling under the responsibility and mandate of one or more other study groups remains responsible for the consultation with the other relevant study group chairmen and for informing TSAG and the Director of TSB.
-The whole procedure for consultation should be kept responsive and fast by using, as often as possible, consultation of relevant parties by e-mail and teleconferencing tools, rather than physical meetings.

-In all cases, the Director of TSB and the chairman of TSAG are to be kept duly advised during the establishment procedure.

 The establishment of a focus group and its first meeting will be announced according to clause 12 by the Director of TSB in cooperation with the parent group.

 EUR/38A19/1:

-2.1.1 Establishment by a study groupEUR/38A19/1:
+2.1.1 Proposals by Member States, Sector Members and/or study groups

-2.1.1.1 Establishment at a study group meeting
+EUR/38A19/1:

+Proposals to TSAG for the establishment or extension of a focus group may be made by a member or by study groups where the study group has agreed by consensus to make the request to TSAG.2.1.1.1 Establishment at a study group meeting

 IAP/39A20/1:

-For establishment at a study group meeting, the submission of a proposal to set up a focus group on a specific topic, including terms of reference, should take the form of a written contribution submitted at least twelve calendar days before that study group meeting.
+For establishment at a study group meeting, the submission of a proposal to set up a focus group on a specific topic should take the form of a written contribution submitted as far in advance as possible of that study group meeting, but no later than twelve calendar days before.
+The proposal must include well-defined terms of reference (fulfilling all requirements described in clause 2.2 below), as well as a gap analysis, which the study group will assess in line with the criteria in clause 2.1 above.

 In the case that all topics fall without doubt, within the work area of this study group, the establishment will be discussed during this meeting, and may be decided at the same meeting.

 IAP/39A20/1:

+If discussions as to establishment of the focus group result in significant revisions to the contribution that substantively change the nature of the focus group as originally proposed, the study group should direct the proponents to submit a revised proposal in the form of a new written contribution to the next study group meeting.

 If views are expressed that the proposed topic overlaps with the mandate of another study group, the chairman of the study group to which the proposal is addressed will send the proposal to the chairman of TSAG.
 The chairman of TSAG will then proceed as described in clauses 2.1.2.1 or 2.1.2.2 below.